Álvaro Rodríguez (footballer, born 2004)

-Álvaro Daniel Rodríguez Muñoz (born 14 July 2004), is a professional footballer who plays as a forward for Real Madrid Castilla.
-Born in Spain, he represents Uruguay at youth international level.
+Álvaro Daniel Rodríguez Muñoz (born 14 July 2004) is a professional footballer who plays as a forward for La Liga club Elche.
+Born in Spain, he represented both Spain and Uruguay at youth international level.

 Early life

-Álvaro was born on 14 July 2004 in Palamós, Spain.
+Álvaro was born on 14 July 2004 in Palamós, Girona, Catalonia.
 He is the son of former Uruguayan international footballer Coquito, and a Spanish mother.